After the pandemic, what’s the new normal? Where is e-commerce heading to in 2022?

-Augmented reality and virtual reality is another area that is rising in recent times.
+Augmented reality and virtual reality are other areas that is rising in recent times.
 This technology helps brands increase their conversions.
 However, there is a lot of speculation on how AR VR will benefit retailers.
-So let’s see how digital leaders will make the best use of this trend in 2021.
+So let’s see how digital leaders will make the best use of this trend in 2022.

 Automation needs no introduction.
 Imagine you’re putting together a team to ace your marketing strategy.
 You will need to manage campaigns and SEO, check cart abandonments, and maintain high ROI.
 You will also need a workforce and systems to manage customer relations.
 That sounds like a lot of effort and money, right?
 However, automation makes your life easy.